 Fortunately, there are several excellent authentic Italian restaurants in Dublin that are guaranteed to transport your tastebuds to the rolling hills of the Italian countryside.

-In this post we share the best Italian restaurants in Dublin.
+In this post we share the best Italian restaurants in Dublin in 2022.

 Map of Restaurants